Japanese popular culture: Film

-The kaiju film genre, which features giant monsters such as Godzilla, Gamera, and Ultraman, has become one of Japan's most prevalent film genres since the 1950s, around the same time that science fiction films such as Invasion of the Body Snatchers (1956), and The Blob (1958), were booming in the United States. kaiju is a subgenre of tokusatsu, a genre that encompasses all Japanese films using practical special effects, except for films using only computer-generated imagery (CGI). tokusatsu is credited to special effects director Eiji Tsuburaya, who co-created the Godzilla franchise as well as Ultraman.
+The kaiju film genre, which features giant monsters and beings such as Godzilla, Gamera, and Ultraman, has become one of Japan's most prevalent film genres since the 1950s, around the same time that science fiction films such as Invasion of the Body Snatchers (1956), and The Blob (1958), were booming in the United States. kaiju is a subgenre of tokusatsu, a genre that encompasses all Japanese films using practical special effects, except for films using only computer-generated imagery (CGI).
+Tokusatsu is credited to Eiji Tsuburaya, who is regarded as one of the most influential special effects directors of all time, having co-created the Godzilla franchise as well as Ultraman.

-Japanese cinema gained international recognition in 1950 with the release of Rashomon, which remains one of the most well-known Japanese films.
+Japanese cinema also gained international recognition in 1950 with the release of Rashomon, which remains one of the most well-known Japanese films.
 The film's director, Akira Kurosawa is one of the world's most acclaimed and influential film directors.
 Several of his subsequent films, such as Seven Samurai (1954) and Ran (1985), are considered among the greatest films ever made.
 Other noteworthy directors in this era of Japanese cinema include Yasujirō Ozu, Masaki Kobayashi, Kenji Mizoguchi, Kon Ichikawa, Keisuke Kinoshita and Ishirō Honda.

 The following Japanese film genres have had a significant influence on global popular culture: